weecology/data-sharing-paper/data_sharing_ms.md

 * [About creative commons licenses] (http://creativecommons.org/licenses/)

-10. Use a established repository
+10. Use an established repository
 -------------------------------

 [Kowalczyk & Shankar (2011)](http://onlinelibrary.wiley.com/doi/10.1002/aris.2011.1440450113/pdf) state that, in order for data sharing to be effective, data should be findable over time via consistent pointers (e.g. DOI's), accessible and protected from long-term loss, and of sufficient quality.